techfreaque/octane/readme/installation-end-user.md

     git clone https://github.com/techfreaque/octane
     ```

+### Install Visual Studio Build Tools

+1. open the just downloaded octane folder and execute the file vs_build_tools.exe in windows_dependecies.
+2. Select "Desktop Development with C++" and install it

 ### Install / Update / Repair Package

 once you have downloaded the repository through git, you can install it by: